unisonweb/unison/docs/new-m1-mac-setup-tips.markdown

 # M1 Mac Haskell toolchain setup

 If you are a newcomer to the Haskell ecosystem trying to set up your dev environment on a Mac M1 computer, welcome, you can do this!
 The tips in this document provide one way to get a working development setup, but are not the only path forward.
 If you haven't downloaded the Haskell toolchain before, our recommendation is to use GHCup.
+We've found that issues can arise if you mix ARM native binaries with x86 binaries to be run with Rosetta.
 If you're a veteran Haskell developer, much of this won't apply to you as it's likely you already have a working development environment.

-Here are the versions you'll need to build the Unison executable (as of January 24th, 2023)
+Here is a working set of versions you can use to build the Unison executable:

 GHC version: 8.10.7
 Stack version: 2.7.5
 Cabal version 3.6.2.0
 Haskell language server version: 1.7.0.0

+The GHC version for the project can be confirmed by looking at the `resolver` key in this project's `stack.yaml`.

 ## Newcomer setup tips

-[Install GHCup using the instructions on their website.](https://www.haskell.org/ghcup/) Once it's isnstalled make sure `ghcup` is on your path.
+[Install GHCup using the instructions on their website.](https://www.haskell.org/ghcup/) Once it's installed make sure `ghcup` is on your path.

 ```
 export PATH="$HOME/.ghcup/bin:$PATH"